Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 It contains information about the requested NVRAM Block configuration of the NVRAM Manager, ramBlock and romBlock, the mapping between the PortPrototypes of the NvBlockSwComponentType and the data inside a ramBlock as well as the role of the clientServerPorts expressed in terms of RoleBasedPortAssignment. (cid:99)()

-NvBlockDescriptor Class Package M2::AUTOSARTemplates::SWComponentTemplate::NvBlockComponent Note Base Specifies the properties of exactly on NVRAM Block.
-ARObject,AtpClassifier,AtpFeature,AtpStructureElement,Identifiable,Multilanguage Referrable,Referrable Datatype RoleBasedPort Assignment

-aggr The RoleBasedPortAssignement defines which clientServerPort of the NvBlockSwComponentType serves for which kind of service or notification.
-In case of notifications one common callback function is provided by the RTE for each individual kind of notification defined by the "role".
-The aggregation of RoleBasedPortAssignment is subject to variability with the purpose to support the conditional existence of ports.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-Attribute constantValueMapping Datatype ConstantSpecificationMappingSet Mul.
-Kind Note * ref Reference to the ConstanSpecificationMapping to be applied for the particular NVRAM Block Stereotypes: atpSplitable Tags: atp.Splitkey=constantValueMapping

-Attribute dataTypeMapping Datatype DataTypeMappingSet Mul.
-Kind Note * ref Reference to the DataTypeMapping to be applied for the particular NVRAM Block.
-Stereotypes: atpSplitable Tags: atp.Splitkey=dataTypeMapping

-Attribute instantiationDataDefProps Datatype InstantiationDataDefProps Mul.
-Kind Note * aggr The purpose of InstantiationDataDefProps are the refinement of some data def properties of individual instantiations within the context of a NvBlockSwComponentType.
-The aggregation of InstantiationDataDefProps is subject to variability with the purpose to support the conditional existence of ports, component internal memory objects and those attributes.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-Attribute nvBlockDataMapping Datatype NvBlockDataMapping Mul.
-Kind Note 1..* aggr Defines the mapping between the VariableDataPrototypes in the NvBlockComponents ports and the VariableDataPrototypes of the RAM Block.
-The aggregation of NvBlockDataMapping is subject to variability with the purpose to support the conditional existence of nv data ports.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-Attribute nvBlockNeeds Datatype NvBlockNeeds Mul.
-Kind Note 1 aggr Specifies the abstract needs on the configuration of the NVRAM Manager for the single NVRAM Block described by this NvBlockDescriptor.
-In addition, it may define requirements for writing strategies in an implementation of an NvBlockSwComponentType by the RTE.
-Please note that the attributes nDataSets and nRomBlocks are not relevant for this aggregation because the RTE will allocate just one block anyway.
-In a different context, however, they do make sense.

-Attribute ramBlock Datatype VariableDataPrototype Mul.
-Kind Note 1 aggr Defines the RAM Block of the NVRAM Block provided by NvBlockSwComponentType.

-Attribute romBlock Datatype ParameterDataPrototype Mul.
-Kind Note 0..1 aggr Defines the ROM Block of the NVRAM Block provided by NvBlockSwComponentType.

-Attribute supportDirtyFlag Datatype Boolean Mul.
-Kind Note 0..1 attr Specifies whether calling of NvM functions for writing and/or status control of potentially modified RAM Blocks to NV memory shall be controlled by the RTE.

-Attribute timingEvent Datatype TimingEvent Mul.
-Kind Note 0..1 ref this reference can be taken to identify the TimingEvent to be used by the RTE for implementing a cyclic writing strategy for this block

 Table 11.8: NvBlockDescriptor

 For more explanation about the semantics of the attribute NvBlockDescriptor.supportDirtyFlag please refer to the SWS RTE [2].